 Looking for a Luxurious Boutique Hotel in Grenada or the Caribbean?
 Why not pin this post for later

-I travelled to Grenada and stayed as a guest of the Granada Tourism Authority.
+I travelled to Grenada and stayed as a guest of the Grenada Tourism Authority.
 For more information about the island please check their website

 I was visiting to attend the Grenada Chocolate Festival.
 More about that to come!

-I stayed at Calabash Hotel a five-star boutique hotel on Grenada
+I stayed at Calabash Hotel a five-star luxury boutique hotel on Grenada

 There are direct flights to Grenada from London with British Airways and Virgin Atlantic.
 For more information see the airline websites.